-The Cinque Torri are a small and fine mountain group - one could speak of miniaturized Dolomites - consisting of towers, spiers and numerous enormous boulders of dolomite of various sizes.
+The Cinque Torri group in the Cortina Dolomites are a small and fine mountain group - one could speak of miniaturized Dolomites - consisting of towers, spiers and numerous enormous boulders of dolomite of various sizes.
 The towers - seeming to be only five when seen from the Ampezzo basin but actually more than five - are located between the Croda da Lago mountains to the East and the impressive South face of the Tofana di Rozes to the West.

 The area offers a multitude of easy sport climbs as well as many classic multipitch trad routes, getting to the airy summits of the towers, from 40 to 170 meters of length.
 In the midst of the Cinque Torri there is a kind of valley formed by gravel and small boulders, through which various paths wind, allowing the climbers to move from one tower to another.
 Among these, the Torre Grande, as its name says, is the largest, highest and most massive one, measuring about 170 m, while on the contrary some boulders reach a height of just 10 meters!
 Torre Grande rises at the southern end of the group and is formed by three towers: Cima Nord, Cima Sud and Cima Ovest.

 This route climb Cima Nord 2350 m, the highest summit of Torre Grande and the highest one of Cinque Torri Group.

 It’s the Normal route, so the difficulties are quite low, but the climb is anyway amusing and quite long compared with Cinque Torri standards.
 The view along the route is amazing.
 The rock is good but a little bit greasy in some spots, the lenght is about 180m, III+ UIAA

 The closest town is Cortina d’Ampezzo.
 The starting point of the various approachs is the road Cortina – Passo Falzarego